ncphillips/makersasylum.com/_events/summer-program-in-advanced-robotics-and-ai.md

     Mumbai/Delhi | June 03 - June 13

     The curriculum is designed to provide an intensive hands on learning experience to its participants during weekdays.
-On weekends participants can explore their free time in pursuing other activities!
 - template: title
   title: Who all can participate in the Summer Camp?
 - template: body-copy